dockstore/dockstore-documentation/docs/getting-started/migrating-workflows-to-github-apps.rst

 .. note:: Push events will only be captured by Dockstore **after** installing the GitHub app onto the repo.

-To test out your GitHub app integration, make a push to your master branch.
+To test out your GitHub app integration, make a push to a branch.
 Navigate to or refresh the My Workflows page and select the workflow you wanted to convert.
 You should see that the ``Workflow Information`` section looks a bit different.

 .. image:: /assets/images/docs/workflow-information-after-migration.png

-It now lists the mode as ``DOCKSTORE_YML`` instead of full and information about paths is no longer included.
+It now lists the mode as ``DOCKSTORE_YML`` instead of ``FULL`` and information about paths is no longer included.
 You are also no longer able to refresh or restub the workflow any more.
 However, you can still refresh versions/branches you haven't converted by going to the Versions tab, clicking Actions, and selecting Refresh Version.